 Facts and fakes: how misinformation, disinformation, and hoaxes impact brands

-One of the things we talk about in academia (that often gets blurry in industry and in the media) is the spectrum of types of bad information in the world.
+One of the frameworks we use in academia (often blurred in industry and in the media) is a spectrum to describe specific types of “bad” information in the world.
+Disinformation and misinformation, for example, are not the same thing.
 Why does that spectrum matter?
-We design very different types of interventions, both at a policy level — in terms of what governments and regulators are thinking about doing — and what they have the power to deal with.
-This differs from what platforms can and should do with the kinds of information they are hosting, amplifying, or involved with.
+We design very different types of interventions, both at a policy level — in terms of what governments and regulators are thinking about doing — and at a platform level to manage specific problems.

-Social media platforms have a responsibility to at least be cognizant of what’s going viral.
-These platforms are the frontlines of defense, whether it’s state actors or domestic spammers.
-They’re the ones posting this stuff, they’re the ones creating algorithms that amplify and push it out to people.
-There is a degree of responsibility there in what the downstream harms of misinformation can be.
+Social media platforms have a responsibility to be cognizant of what’s going viral within their part of the online ecosystem.
+These platforms are the front line of defense when bad actors try to manipulate the information environment, whether state actors or domestic spammers.
+They’re the ones hosting this content and they design the algorithms that amplify and push it out to people.
+There is, in my opinion, a degree of responsibility for the downstream harms from the content they amplify.

-Renée is a trust and technical research manager at the Stanford Internet Observatory at Stanford University.
+Renée is a technical research manager at the Stanford Internet Observatory at Stanford University.